JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370741/index.md

 end
 ```

-The the dataset is loaded into `D4RLDataSet` iterable and returned and the iteration logic is also implemented in the same file using `Iterator` interfaces.
+The dataset is loaded into `D4RLDataSet` iterable and returned.
+The iteration logic is also implemented in the same file using `Iterator` interfaces.

 #### RL Unplugged Atari